Research Conflicts of Interest

 - Complying with any management plan.

-The Office of Research Compliance and Integrity (ORCI) will collect and perform an initial review of all disclosed SFIs to determine if a FCOI exists.
-Based on guidance from the Research Conflict Review Committee (RCRC), ORI will submit any FCOI to the RCRC for review.
+The Office of Research Compliance, Integrity, and Safety (ORCIS) will collect and perform an initial review of all disclosed SFIs to determine if a FCOI exists.
+If a determination has been made that a FCOI does exist, the matter will be referred to the VPR for the final decision.

-If a determination is made that there may be a potential or actual FCOI, the ORI will develop a management plan (see below) to address the FCOI.
+If a determination is made that there may be a potential or actual FCOI by the VPR, ORCIS will develop a management plan (see below) to address the FCOI.
 This can include reducing or eliminating the financial conflict of interest, to ensure, to the extent possible, that the design, conduct, and reporting of research will be free from bias.